-Access this article wherever and whenever you want.
+- Download this article to access it wherever and whenever you want.

-The analyst firm reported that those organisations using both IBM and Red Hat products can improve resource utilisation and reduced infrastructure and licensing costs, which reduces the overall total cost of ownership (TCO) for IT departments.
+The analyst firm reported that those organisations using both IBM and Red Hat products could improve resource utilisation and reduce infrastructure and licensing costs, which reduces the total cost of ownership (TCO) for IT departments.
 It also identified opportunities for IBM and Red Hat’s joint customers to use the tools from the two companies to modernise ageing IT infrastructure.

 Red Hat represents IBM’s most audacious attempt at establishing its cloud as the preferred choice for enterprises.
 Red Hat was the company that made a name for itself, hoovering up the IBM Aix, Sun Solaris and HP-UX proprietary Unix business in the datacentre with its enterprise Linux distribution.
 This remains a strong business, but Red Hat is now focusing on containerisation.

-In March 2019, Red Hat posted an annual revenue of $3.4bn, up 15% year-over-year, with $2.9bn of its annual revenue coming from its subscription business.
+In March 2019, Red Hat posted annual revenues of $3.4bn, up 15% year-over-year, with $2.9bn of the total coming from its subscription business.
 The company declared earnings of $2.1bn on infrastructure products.
-These include the flagship Red Hat Enterprise Linux (Rhel) operating system and OpenShift, the company’s hybrid cloud product.
+These include the flagship Red Hat Enterprise Linux (RHEL) operating system and OpenShift, the company’s hybrid cloud product.

 Arvind Krishna, senior vice-president for cloud and cognitive software at IBM, said: “We are providing the essential tools enterprises need to make their multi-year journey to cloud on common, open standards that can reach across clouds, applications and suppliers with Red Hat.”